Vermintide-Mod-Framework/Vermintide-Mod-Framework/vmf_source/scripts/mods/vmf/modules/mutators/README.md

 # Mutators
 You can turn your mod into a mutator by calling `mod:register_as_mutator(config)` instead of `mod:init_state()`.
 This way it will show up on the map screen and have additional features and options to control its behavior.

+Note that you can still have additional options for your mutator in the mod options menu:
+``vmf:create_options(options_widgets, false, "Title", "Description")``

+## Configuration

 The config object is optional but obviously you'd want to provide at least a readable title for your mutator.
 Here are the default values:

 ```lua